Science makes change possible.

 Milestone patents & partnership.

-We filed our 100th patent, commemorating years of continuous chemistry and engineering innovation.
-We also began a long-term partnership with Daimler to help revolutionize the performance of electric vehicles.
+We filed a milestone patent, commemorating years of continuous chemistry and engineering innovation.
+We also began a long-term partnership with Mercedes-Benz to help revolutionize the performance of electric vehicles.

 2021